prabeesh/prabeesh.github.io/content/blog/installing-apache-spark-on-ubuntu-1204.md

 date: 2013-11-26T12:24:00+05:30
 tags: [Apache Spark, Big Data]
 keywords: install spark on ubuntu 12.04, spark installation on ubuntu 12.04, installing spark on ubuntu-1204, apache spark installation guide 12.04, installing apache spark 12.04, spark on ubuntu1204, apache spark installation 12.04, install spark in ubunt1204, how to install spark on ubuntu-12.04, apache spark cluster 12.04
+description: This blog post provides a step-by-step guide on how to install Apache Spark on Ubuntu 12.04.
+Apache Spark is an open-source in-memory cluster computing framework designed for low-latency iterative jobs and interactive use.
+It offers clean, language-integrated APIs in Scala, Java, and Python, with a rich array of parallel operators.
+The post includes instructions on downloading the Apache Spark distribution, untarring the downloaded file, and building Spark using SBT (Simple Build Tool).
+It also demonstrates how to run a sample program and use the Spark interactive shell.
+Additionally, it explains how to access Hadoop filesystems and run Spark with an existing Hadoop cluster.
+The post concludes with a link to the official Spark documentation for further reference.
 ---
 Update: To install Apache Spark-1.0 follow [this post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/)
 ---